Thank you for reading our post, please rate this article at the end.

 The Big Guide to RV Manufacturers: Class A, B, C, Travel Trailers & 5th Wheels

-Having difficulty finding a comprehensive guide of different RV manufacturers?
-Although there are some resources available online, this is a topic you might have some trouble finding a document that is properly researched.
+Having difficulty finding a comprehensive guide to different RV manufacturers?
+Although some resources are available online, this is a topic for which it may be challenging to find a properly researched document.

-Helping you with your RV rental choice or your purchase.
+Assisting you with your RV rental or purchase decision.

-The remainder of this article will be based on the discussion of these different classes, but it is important to note that despite all of these differences, RVs can essentially be broken down into two major classes: motorized and towable.
+The remainder of this article will be based on the discussion of these different classes; however, it is essential to note that, despite these differences, RVs can essentially be categorized into two major classes: motorized and towable.

 Motorized RVs

-These classes include the previously mentioned Classes A, B, and C. The weird thing about the way that they are distinguished by size is that it does not go in order.
-Class A is the biggest with Class B being the smallest.
+These classes include the previously mentioned Classes A, B, and C. The unusual aspect of their size distinction is that it does not follow a logical order.
+Class A is the biggest, with Class B being the smallest.

 Then, what about Class C?
 They’re the middle-sized guys of the bunch.